jagregory/jagregory.github.com/_posts/2007-07-17-getting-with-it-test-driven-development.md

 Running all our tests should assure us that our existing code still functions, and we're now safe from any case variations from the customer's product list.

 While doing this change, it's noticeable that we're also not handling the case for if a price is requested for a product that isn't in the inventory.
-If this occurs we really should pass a message up to the <span class="caps">GUI</span>, so it can present the user with something.
+If this occurs we really should pass a message up to the GUI, so it can present the user with something.

 Due to this being an exceptional situation, it's ideally suited to an exception!
 Let's write a test to handle this case.